Sara Martinez-Fabila

 Martinez-Fabila was initially reported missing in November 2018, after the Camp Fire destroyed almost the entire town of Paradise, California, where she lived, and killed 85 people.

 Camp Fire was the deadliest and most destructive wildfire in California history.
 Her last mailing address was a post office in Paradise, and when her family was unable to get in touch with her after the disaster, they reported her missing.
-They had not heard from her since weeks prior to the fire.

 She is the only one of the people reported missing in the aftermath of the Camp Fire who is still unaccounted for.
 However, investigators are not sure whether Martinez-Fabila was still living in Paradise when the disaster happened.